 - Risk of Vendor Lock-in (hardware and software)

 - Dilemma of key ownership in Public Clouds

 - Auditability and Compliance

-Lots of startups are appearing in the market with value propositions around key management in the cloud, teaming up with the big cloud players, but behind all the marketing communication, there is no actual value proposition of crypto-agility and avoiding vendor lock-in.
+Lots of startups are entering the market with value propositions around key management in the cloud, teaming up with the big cloud players, but behind all the marketing communication, there is no actual value proposition of crypto-agility and avoiding vendor lock-in.

 Banking-Grade Key Management in a Hybrid-cloud Environment

-We now look at how key management in a hybrid- or multi-cloud scenario should be conceived to ensure data security & privacy; retain the liberty to change cloud platform providers; keep ownership and control over the keys and enable auditability for proof of compliance with centrally available audit logs.
+We now look at how key management in a hybrid- or multi-cloud scenario should be conceived to ensure data security & privacy; retain the liberty to change cloud provider; keep ownership and control over the keys, and enable auditability for proof of compliance with centrally available audit logs.

 Typical Banking Landscape